 The 2022-2023 budget is based on total 2021-2022 General Income from ordinary and special rates being increased by a total of 2.5%.
 This is above the determined increase of 1.2% (known as the rate peg) as announced by the Independent Pricing and Regulatory Tribunal (IPART) for CN.
 This is below what has been included in CN's long-term financial plan and equates to a loss of income of \$15 million over the next 10 years alone.
-To correct this, CN made an application to IPART for a Special Variation to increase rate income above this statutory maximum amount so that the gross rate yield increases by 2.5%, this will help counter the significant inflationary pressure on costs that is being experienced by all councils in NSW.
-IPART subsequently approved CN's application.
+To correct this, CN has made an application to IPART for a Special Variation to increase rate income above this statutory maximum amount so that the gross rate yield increases by 2.5%, which will help counter the significant inflationary pressure on costs that is being experienced by all councils in NSW.

-An estimated gross ordinary rate income of in excess \$173.37 million is proposed to be raised in 2022-2023.
+An estimated gross ordinary rate income of approximately \$173.05 million is proposed to be raised in 2022-2023 with our approved application to IPART.
+If unsuccessful, the gross ordinary rate income will be restricted to \$170.86 million.